AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

 ## Design Considerations

 - What format do the pricing rules need to be in?
-- How do we design the pricing ruled?
+- How do we design the pricing rules?
 - Future Considerations - how to scale and add new pricing rules in the future.
 - What items do we want to allow a pre-determined set of items in an array or any items within reason?
 - How do we apply multiple offers at the same time?
+- Need to limit the ability to checkout before pricing is added?

 ## Dependencies